iynere/healthify_code_challenge/README.md

 One possibility w.r.t title-casing: if a lower-cased word doesn't exist in the dictionary (for example, 'america' or 'usa') and the word is equal to a lower-cased version of one of its dictionary suggestions (in this case, 'America' or 'USA'), then it is probably a proper noun which has simply been mis-cased.
 In these cases, we can replace the word with this dictionary suggestion with relative confidence that we are choosing correctly.

 Another possibility w.r.t words with spaces missing between them: simply iterate over the characters, at each index checking if both the left-slice and right-slice are words.
-If we reach this point, we can reasonably assume that this is where the space is meant to go, and slice the string into halves on that index.
+If we reach this point, we can reasonably assume that this is where the space is meant to go, and slice the string in two on that index.
 This will certainly not be 100% effective—there are probably many sets of two words that, when smushed together, have multiple ways of dividing them into two correct words—but it seems like a reasonable assumption for this corpus.

 ## Implementation